7 Ways to Write Super-Effective Google Ads (with Real Examples)

 So how do you do it?

-I’m here to give you some proven tactics and tips you can use to write amazing AdWords ads that will bring you higher click-through rates, higher Quality Scores and higher conversion rates.
+I’m here to give you some proven tactics, tips, and ad copy examples you can use to write amazing Google ads that will bring you higher click-through rates, higher Quality Scores and higher conversion rates.

 Mirror the visitor’s end goal